Didache: Date, composition and modern translations

-Many English and American scholars once dated the text to the late second century AD, a view still held by some today, but other scholars now assign the Didache to the first century.
-The document is a composite work, and the discovery of the Dead Sea Scrolls, with its Manual of Discipline, has provided evidence of development over a considerable period of time, beginning as a Jewish catechetical work which was then developed into a church manual.
+Many English and American scholars once dated the text to the early second century, a view still held by some today, but most scholars now assign the Didache to the first century.
+The document is a composite work, and the discovery of the Community Rule among the Dead Sea Scrolls, has provided evidence of development over a considerable period, beginning as a Jewish catechetical work which was then developed into a church manual.

-Two uncial fragments containing Greek text of the Didache (verses 1:3c–4a; 2:7–3:2) were found among the Oxyrhynchus Papyri (no. 1782) and are now in the collection of the Sackler Library in Oxford.
-Apart from these fragments, the Greek text of the Didache has only survived in a single manuscript, the Codex Hierosolymitanus.
+Two uncial fragments containing Greek text of the Didache (verses 1:3c–4a; 2:7–3:2) were found among the Oxyrhynchus Papyri (no. 1782) and are now in the collection of the Bodleian Art, Archaeology and Ancient World Library in Oxford.
+Apart from these fragments, the Greek text of the Didache has only survived in a single, 11th-century Greek manuscript, the Codex Hierosolymitanus.

 Dating the document is thus made difficult both by the lack of hard evidence and its composite character.
 The Didache may have been compiled in its present form as late as 150, although a date closer to the end of the first century seems more probable to many.

-The teaching is anonymous, a pastoral manual which Aaron Milavec states "reveals more about how Jewish-Christians saw themselves and how they adapted their Judaism for gentiles than any other book in the Christian Scriptures".
+The teaching is an anonymous pastoral manual which Aaron Milavec states "reveals more about how Jewish-Christians saw themselves and how they adapted their Judaism for gentiles than any other book in the Christian Scriptures".
 The Two Ways section is likely based on an earlier Jewish source.
 The community that produced the Didache could have been based in Syria, as it addressed the gentiles but from a Judaic perspective, at some remove from Jerusalem, and shows no evidence of Pauline influence.
-Alan Garrow claims that its earliest layer may have originated in the decree issued by the Apostolic council of AD 49–50, that is by the Jerusalem assembly under James the Just.
+Alan Garrow claims that its earliest layer may have originated in the decree issued by the Council of Jerusalem in 49–50, that is, by the Jerusalem assembly under James, brother of Jesus.

 The text was lost, but scholars knew of it through the writing of later church fathers, some of whom had drawn heavily on it.
-In 1873 in Istanbul, metropolitan Philotheos Bryennios found a Greek copy of the Didache, written in 1056, and he published it in 1883.
+In 1873 in Constantinople (now Istanbul), metropolitan Philotheos Bryennios found a Greek copy of the Didache, written in 1056, and he published it in 1883.
 Hitchcock and Brown produced the first English translation in March 1884.
 Adolf von Harnack produced the first German translation in 1884, and Paul Sabatier produced the first French translation and commentary in 1885.